Snowflake¶

 -

 Snowflake is a data warehouse that serves as a centralized repository for structured data, enabling efficient query and analysis.
+Follow the steps below to complete the creation process efficiently and securely.

-Step 1: Create a manifest fileΒΆ
+Step 1: Create a manifest file¶

 Begin by creating a manifest file to hold the configuration details for your Snowflake Instance Secret.
 Depending on your access needs (read-only or read-write), start with the corresponding YAML template provided below